Phineas and Ferb (video game)

 Phineas and Ferb (also known as Phineas and Ferb: The Video Game) is a 2009 action-platform video game developed by Altron and published by Disney Interactive Studios for the Nintendo DS, based on the animated television series of the same name.
 It was released in North America on February 3, 2009, followed by the United Kingdom on March 23, Europe on March 27, and Australia on September 23.

 The game's plot is similar to the show, as the player controls Phineas Flynn and his stepbrother Ferb Fletcher as they take part in several schemes and adventures for their summer vacation.
 The two as well attempt to avoid their sister Candace, who is persistent in trying to "bust" them.
 Mini games are scattered throughout the game, building up the side foundation.

 The game was not affiliated with the creators of the show itself, Dan Povenmire and Jeff "Swampy" Marsh.
 The two had little to no information on it until its release.
 The game as well features an in-between mini game, featuring Perry the Platypus fighting and foiling the plans of Dr. Heinz Doofenshmirtz, an evil mad scientist.

+Plot

+Excited for their upcoming trip to the Danville Super Fun Park, Phineas and Ferb decide to build their own rollercoaster.
+They head through the suburbs to acquire parts, attracting their sister Candace's attention.
+They soon build a simple coaster and test-ride it.
+Taking longer than they thought, the duo dismantles the ride and plans to build an even bigger one the next day using the skills they learend.
+The next day sees Phineas and Ferb venturing deeper into Danville to acquire more parts for an even bigger rollercoaster, which they build in their own fun fair.
+Once they finished building it, they test it with their friends.
+Candace attempts to bust the boys, but they returned home before their mom arrived.

+The next day, it's too hot for Phineas and Ferb to do anything, but their father suggests using his old snow cone machine.
+Inspired, Phineas decides to make "S'winter" using said machine to make a mountain and ride down the slopes.
+They venture through their own mountain for supplies, eventually building a snowboard capable of handling the mountain slopes.
+Candace tries to bring her parents to see the mountain, but it melted by the time she got back.

+The following day, Phineas and Ferb are playing with their tricked-out remote control monster trucks.
+When their mother sees this but thinks they are imagining the monster trucks, Phineas is inspired to make real monster trucks, with the added bonus of helping their sister with her parallel parking skills.
+They venture through the construction zone to get the parts needed for the monster truck.
+After they finished, they race around the track and help Candace with her parallel parking, somehow.